inveniosoftware/rfcs/rdm/0007-access-control.md

 ## Motivation

 - As an administrator, I want to have both public and restricted records, so that not all the records are publicly visible.
-- As a user, I want to restrict access to files in a public record, so that I can safely store and cite my dateset.
+- As a user, I want to restrict access to files in a public record, so that I can safely store and cite my dataset.
 - As a user, I want to restrict files and/or metadata during an embargo period, so that I can comply with publisher rules.
 - As an administrator, I want to have a flexible and easy way of defining access control policies, so that I do not need to code them.
 - As an administrator, I want to have IP-based access-control, so that I can comply with publisher rules.
-- As a user, I want to be able to obtain a sharable link, so that my colleagues can access the files of my restricted record.
+- As a user, I want to be able to obtain a shareable link, so that my colleagues can access the files of my restricted record.
-- As an administrator, I want to easily define roles like *academic stuff* based on my IdP (Identity Provider), so that I can implement bussiness rules.
+- As an administrator, I want to easily define roles like *academic staff* based on my IdP (Identity Provider), so that I can implement business rules.
 - As a user, I want to share a preview of a deposit record prior to publishing it, so that my colleagues can validate it.
 - As a user, I want to grant access to my restricted records by listing specific users and/or groups, so that I can easily revoke the access if needed.
 - As an administrator, I want to predefine roles, so that I can easily keep QA and production accurately reflect each other??
-- As an administrator, I want to restrict access to certain records based on user features (e.g. registered user, member of a specific community, member of academia), so that I can implement my institutions policies.
+- As an administrator, I want to restrict access to certain records based on user features (e.g. registered user, member of a specific community, member of academia), so that I can implement my institution's policies.
 - As a user, I want to access my data even after I have left my university.
 - As an administrator, I want to open my repositories for other institutions and their IDMS (??
 Institutional Data Management System).

 ## Terminology

 - **Resources**: The term resource in the system represents anything you want to protect.
 Resources can both be at the object-level (e.g. access to a record) or of more general nature (e.g access to the administration interface).
-Actions: Resources can be protected by requiring the ability to perform one or more actions.
+- **Actions**: Resources can be protected by requiring the ability to perform one or more actions.
 - **Subjects**: Access to resources can be granted to *subjects*, which include users, roles and system roles.
 System roles are roles that are programmatically assigned to users.
 For example:
     - Authenticated user: any logged in user.
     - Any user: both authenticated and anonymous users.